Skip to content

 Retest StatusHigh-risk fixes validated and documented

-10) Operational metrics for IAM hardening progress
+10) Operational Metrics for IAM Hardening Progress

 MetricWhy It MattersDesired Direction

-Avg age of active access keysProxy for credential hygiene maturityDown
+Average age of active access keysProxy for credential hygiene maturityDown

 MFA coverage on privileged identitiesCore protection against credential abuseUp